Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 You will receive a recordingId in the reponse under header `x-recording-id`.
 This value should be included under header `x-recording-id` in all further requests.

+For playback, you will receive the location of the recording file (if it is on disk) in the header `x-recording-file-location`.

 ### Run your tests

 The implicit assumption about this proxy is that you as a dev have _some way_ to reroute your existing requests (with some header additions) to the test-proxy.